piavgh/hoangtrinhj.com-OLD/content/pages/contact.md

 thumbnail: '../thumbnails/writing.png'
 ---

-I build projects on Google Cloud Platform and write about modern JavaScript, Node.js, Golang, Python, design and web development.

 If you have any comments, ideas, or you just want to say hi, don't hesitate to send me an email at [hoang.trinhj@gmail.com](hoang.trinhj@gmail.com)!

 ## Newsletter